-Of course, if you have your baby prematurely or have to stay much longer due to other reasons, you’ll get to know every nurse in the unit and will make close relationships with them.
+Of course, if you have your baby prematurely or have to stay a long time due to other reasons, you’ll get to know every nurse in the unit and will make close relationships with them.

 You can prepare one big nurse gift basket or two smaller ones – one for labor and delivery and one for postpartum nurses.

-I made a mistake of bringing bigger and fewer items during my first birth.
+I made the mistake of bringing bigger and fewer items during my first birth.

-So to the end of my labor, I felt extremely bad that I couldn’t show my appreciation to all the nurses.
+So to the end of my labor, I felt extremely bad that I couldn’t show my appreciation to all the nurses and healthcare workers.

 How Do You Give The Gifts?

-You can bring a cute basket full of small individual gifts to your delivery room and put it on the display.
+You can bring a cute basket of small individual gifts to your delivery room and put it on display.

 This way not only the nurses but everyone who comes to take care of you can grab what they’d like.

-Alternatively, you can leave the basket or just everything in a bag on the nurse station.
+Alternatively, you can leave the basket or just everything in a bag at the nurse’s station.

-Here is a list of some thank you gift ideas for nurses.
+Here is a list of some delivery nurse gift ideas.

 What Nurses Appreciate The Most